 I have tried many different Muay Thai shin guards over the past few years.
-Some of them were decent but many pads I have used were less than satisfying.
+Some of them were great or decent but many of them were less than satisfying.

 What to look for when buying a Muay Thai shin guards?

-The worst thing about vinyl pads is that that type of shin guards tend to crack when used for an intense sparring sessions.
+The worst thing about vinyl pads is that that type of shin guards tend to crack when used regularly for intense sparring sessions.
 And once they do you will have to replace them cause they may cause nasty cuts to your sparring partner.

 You may want to buy them for a starter kit but I would advise you to replace it ASAP with a pair of good leather shin guards.

 Leather shin guards are the best quality pads you can get.
 They offer great protection and are very durable.
 These are the most expensive ones but it is worth investing in quality gear that will last for a long time.

 The price you can spend as little as $15/£10 or as much as $200/£140 on a pair of professional Muay Thai shin guards I would not recommend buying the cheapest gear.
 I used and tested some of them in the past and the quality of raw materials used in them is less than satisfying.

 Same as with Thai pads and Muay Thai gloves you will have to pay attention to the quality of the stitching.
 Choose a triple-stitched leather shin guards: they will last for longer than other pads.
 Shin protectors take a heavy punishment during sparring sessions and it should be built to last.

 The right size.
 This is very important: proper shin guards must protect the top of the feet.